NeuraLegion/sectester-js/packages/core/README.md

 - type: `Credentials`

-Set credentials to access the application.
+Set credentials for accessing the application.

 ```ts
 import { Configuration } from '@sectester/core';